knatten/cppquiz23/questions/250/explanation.md

 First let's look at the call `foo(1)`.
 The explanation is lengthy, but rest assured we reuse most of it in the much shorter explanation of `foo(1,2)`!

 We start by deducing the template arguments for both overloads.
 For `foo₁`, the argument `1` is used to deduce `T` to be `int`.
-It's signature is then `foo₁(int, ...)`.
-However, for overload resolution we ignore the `...` since it doesn't have a matching argument: §[over.match.viable]¶2.3:
+Its signature is then `foo₁(int, ...)`.
+Is it viable? §[over.match.viable]¶2.1:

-> For the purposes of overload resolution, the parameter list is truncated on the right, so that there are exactly *m* parameters.

-So we end up with the viable function `foo₁(int)`.
+> — If there are `m` arguments in the list, all candidate functions having exactly `m` parameters are viable.

+But don't we have 2 parameters and 1 argument?
+It turns out an ellipsis is not considered to be a parameter in this context since it's not included in the *parameter-declaration* grammar production (§[dcl.fct]¶nt:parameter-declaration).

+Regarding §[over.match.viable]¶3 and §[over.match.viable]¶4, `foo₁` doesn't have any constraints and there exists an implicit conversion sequence from `1` to `int` (namely, an empty standard conversion sequence since no conversions are required).
+So `foo₁` is viable.

 For `foo₂`, `T...` is a function parameter pack.
-The argument `1`  is used to deduce this as one `int`, and it's signature is `foo₂(int)`.
+The argument `1` is used to deduce this as one `int`, and its signature is `foo₂(int)`.
+The same reasoning as above applies, concluding that `foo₂` is viable.

 So, both `foo`s are viable.
 Which one is best? §[over.match.best]¶2: